tballison/CC-MAIN-2021-31-PDF-UNTRUNCATED/README.md

 offer a richer view of the data via extracted metadata.
 These are placed in the `metadata/` subdirectory.

 For each table, we include the full table as a gzipped, UTF-8 encoded, CSV (e.g. `cc-provenance-20230303.csv.gz`).

-We also include an uncompressed copy of the table with only the first 1000 rows so that users may easily familiarize themselves with a smaller portion of the data (e.g. `cc-provenance-20230303-1k.csv`).
+We also include an uncompressed copy of the table with only the first 1000 files so that users may easily familiarize themselves with a smaller portion of the data (e.g. `cc-provenance-20230321-1k.csv`).
+Note that there are 1,045 data rows in these `*-1k.csv` tables because the tables are URL-based -- the same PDF may have come from multiple URLs.
+For example, `0000374.pdf` was retrieved from five URLs, and it appears five times in these tables.

 ## Crawl Data
 The table `cc-provenance-20230303.csv.gz` contains all provenance information from the crawl (8,410,704 rows, including the header).